ViralTexts/gtr-clusters/clusters/18600104-sn82014511-WomansVeneration.md

 from the flattery of admirers to prostrate them­
 selves at the feet of a genuine hero who never
 wooed them except by heroic deeds and the
-rhetoric of a noble life
+rhetoric of a noble life.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:dlc:batch_dlc_belmont_ver02:data:sn82014511:no_reel:1859102701:0003/pct:23.816370,70.658242,9.598428,4.194449/!600,600/0/default.jpg"/>
 </td>